emi420/Mootor/README.md

 Currently compatibility is only WebKit based browsers:

-* iOS (tested in iOS 3.1, iOS 5, Retina Display)
+* iOS (tested in iOS 3.1, iOS 5)
 * Android (tested in Android 2.3, Android 3.1)

-# Info
+# Only for testing

 We are in a development stage, THIS SOFTWARE IS ONLY FOR TESTING.

 # Design

-Mootor **LOVES** design, and we aim to make delightful user interfaces.
+Mootor team **LOVES** design, and we aim to make delightful user interfaces.
 We are working with the last tools like Haml and Compass, to provide maximum efficiency and fully customization.

 # How can I help?

-We are in a development stage, so you can help this way:
+You can help this way:

 * Suggest and/or build new features
 * Help to find and/or fix issues